numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 .. [#] Target values are directly linked to a problem, leaving the burden to
     properly define the targets with the designer of the benchmark suite.
-    The alternative is to present final |f|- or indicator-values as results, leaving the (rather unsurmountable) burden to interpret these values to the reader.
+    The alternative is to present final |f|-values as results, leaving the (rather unsurmountable) burden to interpret these values to the reader.
     Fortunately, there is an automatized generic way to generate target values